 Are you treating all of your employees the same way?
 You shouldn’t be.
-Managers have a lot on their plate.
+Millennials at work are reshaping the workplace, and managers have a lot on their plate.
 They have to think big while also making sure that regular office tasks are carried out.
 But along with their day-to-day functions, they must also understand why employees act and think the way they do.
 They can then go about better addressing challenges and recognizing and appreciating employees for their hard work, especially when considering that workforces usually consist of generational gaps.

 “Companies must first understand that their workforce may consist of people born in various generations.”